-- 2. When delivering to ports where the fish may go to the fresh market (typically in Homer, Seward, Southeast Alaska, British Columbia, Washington, and Oregon ports) fish must be no more than five (5) to seven (7) days old.
-Therefore, vessels must expect to perform at least three (3) to four (4) trips per charter region.
-Trips resulting in fish more than seven (7) days old when they reach the dock must receive prior approval from the Setline Survey Coordinator. - 3.
-The crew is responsible for the dressing, icing, and unloading of all retained fish and maintaining a quality product throughout the process. - 4.
+- 1. When delivering to ports where the fish may go to the fresh market (typically in Homer, Seward, Southeast Alaska, British Columbia, Washington, and Oregon ports) fish must be no more than five (5) to six (6) days old.
+Trips resulting in fish more than six (6) days old when they reach the dock must receive prior approval from the Setline Survey Coordinator. - 2.
+The crew is responsible for the dressing, icing, and unloading of all retained fish and maintaining a quality product throughout the process. - 3.
 IPHC contracted vessels are only allowed to retain Pacific cod and rockfish.
 In no instance will the retention of species other than Pacific halibut be allowed to restrict or otherwise interfere with achieving the scientific objectives of the study.
-These fish become the property of the IPHC. - 5.
-The IPHC is committed to selling only fish of the highest possible quality.
+These fish become the property of the IPHC.

+4. The IPHC is committed to selling only fish of the highest possible quality.
 To this end, all fish caught that are intended for sale must be handled in a manner that meets or exceeds the industry standards.
 Prior to the study and after any offload, the hold must be thoroughly cleaned and sanitized.
 Fish retained for sale must not be gaffed in any area other than the head and should be stunned and bled immediately after landing and prior to dressing.
 All traces of blood, gills, viscera, gonads, kidney, and sweetmeats must be completely removed.
 Pacific halibut must be wet-scraped or the body cavities rinsed before icing.
 All fish must be layer iced and the pokes and gill cavities of all retained Pacific halibut, large and small, must be filled with ice.
 It shall be the vessel captain's responsibility to see that the aforementioned procedures are carried out.
 Following each sale, the offloader will be required to complete the Fish Quality Form which will note fish appearance and temperature for all Pacific halibut and catch offloaded.
 The vessel captain will be required to initial the Fish Quality Form to acknowledge that the contents have been read.